HMKnapp/spotify-ripper/README.md

 >Follow these steps to install pip for Python 2.

-1. Type in `wget https://bootstrap.pypa.io/pip/2.7/get-pip.py -o get-pip.py`
+1. Type in `curl https://bootstrap.pypa.io/pip/2.7/get-pip.py -o get-pip.py`

 3. Type in `sudo python get-pip.py` or `sudo python2 get-pip.py` (Enter your password if instructed to)